 How long does it take to do the Irish Loop in Newfoundland?

 The Irish Loop is 312km in total distance and could be driven in 3-4 hours.
 However, I’d give yourself at least a full day since there are so many beautiful places to stop along the way.
-Better yet, stay overnight.
+Better yet, spend 2-3 days exploring this area.

 What route is the Irish Loop in Newfoundland?